mwaylabs/The-M-Project/README.md

 ### Kitchensink Demo
 [![Try the Kitchensink][tryKitchensink]](http://www.the-m-project.org/apps/absinthe/kitchensink/index.html)

 The Kitchensink gives a good overview of all Views and Layouts so far.
-Play arround and see what the The-M-Project offers to you.
+Play around and see what the The-M-Project offers to you.

 Beside the Kitchensink we have a second ready to launch sample app called Addressbook.